-This plan contains a comprehensive multi-facetted strategy to focus resources on WSIAT caseload reduction as well as the emerging pressures.
+This plan contains a comprehensive multi-facetted strategy to focus resources on WSIAT caseload reduction.
 This includes working with WSIAT and employer and worker community partners on early and alternative dispute resolution and other improvements in the appeals system such as video hearings.
 OWA's new service delivery model, fully implemented in 2016-17, includes rigorous initial case reviews to ensure that only cases with a reasonable chance of success will be appealed.
-This will divert new cases from the appeal system, with extensive supports for these workers to access alternative sources of support.
-The plan also includes immediate acceptance of high priority cases such as those from occupational disease clusters.
+This will divert around 43% of new cases from the appeal system, with extensive supports for these workers to access alternative sources of support.

-The plan includes significant learning supports to OWA's staff, with a focus on WSIAT appeals, occupational disease and mental stress, to equip them to succeed in a changing operating environment.
+The plan includes significant learning and mentoring supports to OWA's staff to equip them to succeed in a changing operating environment.
 Risk mitigation strategies have been developed to ensure that the plan stays on track.